-Christine Barr - School Librarian - Fabyan Elementary - Geneva, IL
+Christine Barr - School Librarian - Harrison St. Elementary

-wanted feedback.
-In separate sessions with the entire second,
+phase, Jeff wanted feedback.
+In separate sessions with

-third, fourth and fifth grades, we looked at three possible covers
+the entire second, third, fourth and fifth grades, Jeff

-and Jeff shared excerpts from the book in order to elicit comments.
+shared excerpts from the book in order to elicit

-At times he took notes and at other times he probed for more
+comments.
+He took notes and he probed for more

-any additional comments in writing – which they did!
+send him any additional comments in writing – which

-Electro-Pup would be published, not to mention with a sense of
+when Electro-Pup would be published, with a sense of

-doubt that their opinions mattered and that someone was listening.
+without a doubt that their opinions mattered and that

-And that is what I call a successful author visit!
+someone was listening.
+And that is what I call a